betaglot/plantabeta/docs/reference/Neuro/Memory/NumberMemory.md

 Write down the numbers

-## FillLoop number
+## CoverLoop number

-How many FillLoops have you already completed?
+How many CoverLoops have you already completed?

 ## TreeRatio